 A single Mathematics paper will be set.
 The duration of the paper will be 1 hour 45 minutes.
-The paper will consist of one section only.
 The questions set will be graded with questions assessing lower order skills at the beginning of the paper and more challenging questions at the end.